tongoonamujera/scss_ninja/README.md

 - This gem is used for stylesheets

-  - for rails projects add the following code to any scss file  `@import 'scss_ninja';`
+  - for rails projects add the following code to your application.css file  `@import './css/scss_ninja.css';`

   - complete usage instructions to come!!!!!!!!!!!!!